 During their visit to the B.B.
 King Museum, the students toured the existing museum structure and discussed plans for the museum’s expansion with Robert Terrell, director of operations.
 The expansion includes a memorial courtyard for the late B.B.
 King, known as the King of the Blues and Mississippi’s Secretary of the State of the Blues.

 The mission of The Delta Center is to promote greater understanding of Mississippi Delta culture and history and its significance to the world through education, partnerships and community engagement.
-The Delta Center is the home of the International Delta Blues Project and serves as the management entity of the Mississippi Delta National Heritage Area.
-For more information, visit http://www.deltastate.edu/academics/delta-center-for-culture-and-learning/.
+The center serves as the management entity of the Mississippi Delta National Heritage Area and is the home of the National Endowment for the Humanities “Most Southern Place on Earth” workshop and the International Delta Blues Project.
+For more information, visit www.deltacenterdsu.com.